Jack-Overflow/rxjs-http-client/README.md

    ```

 #### put
-The get method provides you with the ability to make a HTTP PUT request.
+The put method provides you with the ability to make a HTTP PUT request.

 This method has two parameters, the first parameter is the request url and the second parameter is the [HTTP config object](#http-config-object).